bruth/pubsub/README.md

 ----------------
 PubSub has support for _catching up_ late subscribers due to one reason (async subscription) or another.
-The default behavior is to iterate over the whole message history and send each message to the the subscriber.
+The default behavior is to iterate over the message queue and send each message to the the subscriber.

 ```javascript
 var hub = new PubSub;